 Philadelphia is an extension of our classrooms

 The rich resources of our city serve as primary sources for our learners.
-Our students learn about the complexity of urban life by studying their own neighborhoods.
+Our youngest students learn about the complexity of urban life by studying their own neighborhoods.
 They connect directly with America's past by walking the city's streets and visiting its museums.
 Our middle schoolers learn about and use the resources of the Free Library of Philadelphia.
 Collaborative projects have included creating an online exhibition about Benjamin Franklin with the Rosenbach Museum & Library and designing plans for the development of the Delaware River waterfront with the Independence Seaport Museum.
 Special exhibits of student artwork have been mounted in the Schuylkill Center's gallery.

 Our students regularly visit the city’s museums, theaters, and historic sites.
 In addition to supporting these venues financially, the school strives to imbue students with a lifetime appreciation for our city’s cultural and historic treasures.